quat1024/apathy/docs/BOSS.md

 * Existing Withers are *not* deleted.
 You can still summon Withers using commands.
 * The Wither is *created* but never *spawned*.
 * The drops are created by simulating an (anvil) kill.
 You can use a loot table to further customize drops.
+* You will get the advancement for killing the Wither.

+## Wither controls

+Several options to control the Wither boss:

+* Whether the Wither is allowed to target players.
+* Whether the Wither is allowed to target mobs.
+* Whether the Wither is allowed to fire black skulls at the things it targets.
+* Whether the Wither is allowed to fire blue skulls on Normal and Hard difficulty.